moorepants/application-materials/research-statement.rst

 humanoid robots and assistive devices, and 4) contribute to and develop the next generation of open source biomechatronic related software.

 My initial project plans are multifold and will build from my prior work.
-I will start recruiting students for 1) applying parameter identification using direct collocation to perturbed walking data to discover a gain scheduled closed loop control, 2) development of a desktop balancing robot that simulates perturbed human balancing, 3) accelerating lower body neuromuscular forward dynamics simulations through implicit dynamics and  optimized code generation and common sub-expression evaluation across CPU/GPU cores, and 4) development of a low-fidelity lower limb exoskeleton for controller testing.
+I will start recruiting students for 1) applying parameter identification using direct collocation to perturbed walking data to discover a gain scheduled closed loop control, 2) development of a scaled balancing robot that simulates perturbed human balancing, 3) accelerating lower body neuromuscular forward dynamics simulations through implicit dynamics and optimized code generation and common sub-expression evaluation across CPU/GPU cores, and 4) development of a low-fidelity lower limb exoskeleton for controller testing.